 Imagine that there have been a lot of recent searches at a search engine for the term [New York Yankees] because of a winter player trade involving the Yankees.
 While many people regularly search for the team at a search engine using the phrase [New York Yankees], as rumors of the trade start, the number of searches for [New York Yankees] shows a rapid increase.
 If the trade is confirmed, even more, frequent searches are made for the term [New York Yankees].

 During this time when the phrase [New York Yankees] has become very popular, someone searches for the term [baseball].
 Because of the high frequency, and the rapid increase in searches for [New York Yankees], pages that show up in search results in a search for [baseball] that also contain many mentions of the phrase “New York Yankees” may rank higher in the search for [baseball] than they otherwise would because of the recent great popularity of the phrase [New York Yankees].

-In another example, image that a current event, such as a devastating earthquake happens, and people start searching for terms such as “seismograph,” “Richter scale,” “tsunami,” much more frequently.
-If there is a way to measure the rapid increase of popularity of those search terms (which this patent application provides), pages that contain those terms might be given a boost in rankings when someone searches for the phrase [earthquake].
+In another example, imagine that a current event, such as a devastating earthquake happens, and a search query burstiness takes place with people searching for terms such as “seismograph,” “Richter scale,” “tsunami,” much more frequently.
+If there is a way to measure the rapid increase of popularity of those search terms (a search query burstiness), pages that contain those terms might be given a boost in rankings when someone searches for the phrase [earthquake].